wisamb/HCC-Survival/README.md

 ## Histograms and BoxPlots

 The following histograms and boxplots illustrate the distribution of each continuous and categorical predictor variable.
-Interestingly, at first glance of the boxplots for the variable `Number of Nodules`, survival does not seem to be affected by the number of nodules, which is counterintuitive.
+Interestingly, at first glance survival does not seem to be affected by the variable `Number of Nodules`, which is counterintuitive.
 However, there might be differences in survival based on the variables `Leukocytes`, `Albumin`, `Gamma Glutamyl Transferase`, and `Alkaline Phosphatase`.

 <img src="histograms.png" alt="Histograms of Continuous Variables in HCC Survival Dataset" width="85%"/>